4 Benefits of Attending Group Therapy

 Group therapy sessions often involve people struggling with difficult parts of life.
 Participants may talk about things like death, abuse, dark thoughts they have, or parts of their past for which they are ashamed.
 Many people struggle to talk about these things to anyone, even their closest loved ones.

 However, participating in group therapy teaches people that they will survive talking about these things, and that opening up can even help them thrive.
 People also learn the words they need to describe certain aspects of their feelings.
 Simply being able to name difficult feelings can help participants break through barriers.
 This essential skill can help people long after group therapy in all aspects of their lives.

 4) Experience Having a Safe Place

 In an ideal world, everyone would have safe environments in which they could express their feelings.
 They would all have families and friends who listen and allow healthy emotional expression.
 Unfortunately, we do not live in that world.
-At Florida Behavioral Health, we see many people start group therapy without ever knowing a support system before.
+At LifeStance Health, we see many people start group therapy without ever knowing a support system before.

 At first, having this safe group can feel uncomfortable if you have never experienced it before.
 However, the more time you spend in group therapy, the more you will come to understand the importance of a support system.
 In a safe group, people can heal and grow.

 If you’re ready to reap the benefits of group therapy, contact LifeStance Health today.
 We can help you find a group session that meets your needs.